Online Master of Science in Regulatory Science – Food Safety

 Have questions about the Regulatory Science – Food Safety (MS)?
 Fill out this form and we’ll get in touch!

-The online Master of Regulatory Science in food safety program covers food protection concerns and regulations throughout the food supply chain from distribution to the retail market.
+This food safety master’s program online concentration covers food protection concerns and regulations throughout the food supply chain from distribution to the retail market.
 Courses examine food safety regulations from local, state and federal agencies, including the U.S. Food and Drug Administration.
 You’ll also gain an understanding of the ethical and legal challenges of food safety and regulation.

-What will I learn in a food safety master’s degree?
+What will I learn in a food safety master’s degree concentration?

 This regulatory degree explores aspects of food safety including inspections, hazard analysis, safe food practices and the handling of food emergencies.
 You’ll learn how to identify food safety issues through the use of interactive exercises and videos.
-The applied learning in the degree directly relates to the type of food safety problems that occur in the preparation, storage and processing of food.
+The applied learning within the concentration directly relates to the type of food safety problems that occur in the preparation, storage and processing of food.

 This program is also unique in that it aligns with the content on the Certified Professional - Food Safety certification exam from the National Environmental Health Association.
-While the degree doesn’t result in certification, the program can help to prepare you to take the NEHA exam.
+While the concentration doesn’t result in certification, the regulatory science degree program can help to prepare you to take the NEHA exam.

 What is food safety and regulation?